rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 Work through the exercises below.

 **Note**: In this lab we assume your searches are in Advanced Mode.
-You might find your UI is in 'basic mode' so you will have to switch to Advanced as per: https://help.sumologic.com/docs/search/get-started-with-search/search-page/search-modes/
+You might find your UI is in 'basic mode' so you will have to [switch to Advanced](https://help.sumologic.com/docs/search/get-started-with-search/search-page/search-modes/)

-Tip:
+**Tips**:
-- Adding and removing comment lines.
-You can select lines and comment/uncomment them with ```Cmd + /``` (```Cntrl + /``` on Windows)
+- To add or removing comment lines select use shortcut keys:  ```Cmd + /``` (```Cntrl + /``` on Windows)
-- Pressing Enter or Return runs the search but
+- Pressing Enter or Return runs the search
 - Add a new line with ```Shift + Enter```  or ```Shift + Return```.

 ## In this Lab
 - How to run a basic search vs a JSON structured log and view results
 - How to navigate the UI: histogram, log message inspector, field browser
-- Raw messages vs Aggregate results
+- Use raw Messages vs Aggregate result tabs
-- How to turn raw logs into insights by parsing fields and making charts
+- How to turn raw logs into insights by parsing fields and making aggregation / charting.

 ## About AWS CloudTrail Logs
-Searching JSON structured logs is a common use case for Sumo Logic as JSON logs are used for many applications.
+JSON structured logs are a common log type ingested into Sumo Logic.
 A good example of JSON logs is AWS Cloudtrail - the audit log for all API calls vs APIs in an AWS account.
-So for this exercise we will use JSON formatted Cloudtrail logs in the lab environment.

-## Use Case Overview
+## Use Case Overview: Cloudtrail errorCodes
 When an AWS Cloudtrail API call fails, a CloudTrail event is logged containing errorCode and errorMessage keys.
 This can be a very valuable source for both observability to find and fix broken workloads and in the security domain to prevent, detect and respond to security threats.

 For example AccessDenied could indicate a broken workload or a failed authentication attempt by a malicious user.
+Rate limiting and exceeding account limits are other good examples of useful errors in Cloudtrail.

 In these exercises we will create some searches to drill into AWS API errors in AWS Cloudtrail logs and show how to turn JSON logs into insights.